pascallaurent/web-development-bootcamp/1-html/exercises/README.md

 **Progress**

-- Add the necessary markup to create two lists: Ordered and unordered
+- Add Ordered and unordered lists to a page

 **Work & Resources**